Places to See in Henry County

 Locust Grove is home to the Locust Grove Train Watching Platform.
 Grab the family and head out to this historic downtown location, where you can watch more than 40 trains pass by daily.

-At Noah’s Ark Animal Sanctuary, animal lovers can view numerous exotic, domestic and wild animals.
+At Noah’s Ark Animal Sanctuary, animal lovers can view numerous exotic, domestic, and wild animals.
+This nonprofit sanctuary also offers nature trails, a playground, and a picnic area for visitors.